OpenCyphal/yukon/CONTRIBUTING.md

 * On every OS: Build the DSDL namespace for demos

-This step will create demos that you can run and use to test Yukon if you have no Cyphal capable devices available to connec to your computer.
+This step will create demos that you can run and use to test Yukon if you have no Cyphal capable devices available to connect to your computer.

     yakut compile -O.compiled demos\sirius_cyber_corp

-* How to run the application from vscode, using the buttons
+* On every OS: How to run the application from vscode, using the buttons

 CREATE a .env file in the root of the project with the following content (; separator on Windows):